 A prerequisite for effective and high-performing teams is trust among its members.
 According to Patrick Lencioni, author of The Five Dysfunctions of a Team, trust is foundational to team effectiveness.
 Improving an absence of trust due to unfamiliarity, personality and cultural differences, or ambiguous roles and responsibilities is â€œrelativelyâ€ straight forward… Read More »Toxic Behavior Destroys Team Trust

 â€œSure, I know where weâ€™re going, follow me.â€ As you set off for the restaurant with friends in tow, you are filled with confidence.
 But after a couple of wrong turns things arenâ€™t looking familiar and it occurs to you that you really donâ€™t know where you are going.
 Embarrassing?… Read More »â€œFollow me!â€ Are you ready to say this?

 “I have an interview for a new position.
 I know they are going to ask me how I would view my role as a supervisor but I’ve never been a supervisor before.
 I don’t know what to tell them?”
-It’s all too common to move people into supervisory positions without… Read More »Wow Them With a Little Philosophy: Even if You’re Not a Philosopher
+It’s all too common to move people into supervisory positions without… Read More »Wow Them With Your Leadership Philosophy

 Having recently been promoted, one person told me about over-hearing someone mention getting an email from â€œthe bossâ€, only to come to the frightening realization that she was the one being referred to!
 Taking charge of a team of individuals is no trivial task.
 After all, not only are you… Read More »Youâ€™re the new leader, now what?